Champagne Paul Bara

 Bouzy Grand Cru: 33 Parcels, One Village

 The entire 11-hectare estate sits within the commune of Bouzy on the Montagne de Reims, and every one of its 33 parcels holds Grand Cru classification, the highest tier in Champagne's village-level quality hierarchy.
 The holdings break down to 9.5 hectares of Pinot Noir and 1.5 hectares of Chardonnay, with Pinot Noir planted on mid-slope and top-slope sites where chalk soils deliver structure and precision, and Chardonnay grown on lower-slope ground closer to the village where conditions suit the variety.
-Approximately 3 hectares of the oldest vines, vines exceeding 50 years of age, are dedicated to the production of Bouzy Rouge, the estate's still red wine.
-The estate has maintained this same approximate footprint across seven generations without expansion, making total domination of a single Grand Cru terroir the defining characteristic of the property.
+Old-vine Pinot Noir is dedicated to the production of Bouzy Rouge, the estate's still red wine.
+The estate has maintained this same approximate footprint across six generations without expansion, making total domination of a single Grand Cru terroir the defining characteristic of the property.

 - 11 hectares total, split between 9.5 ha Pinot Noir and 1.5 ha Chardonnay, all within Bouzy Grand Cru.

-- 33 separate parcels, all carrying 100% Grand Cru status; no fruit sourced outside Bouzy.
+- 33 separate parcels, all carrying Grand Cru status, concentrated in the single village of Bouzy.

 - Pinot Noir occupies mid-slope and top-slope positions; Chardonnay is planted on lower-slope ground near the village.

-- Approximately 3 hectares of 50-plus-year-old Pinot Noir vines are dedicated to Bouzy Rouge production.
+- Old-vine Pinot Noir is dedicated to Bouzy Rouge production.

 Have a bottle from this producer?